What's the Best Way to Pay Off Student Loans?

 Consider federal loan forgiveness

-You may be able to get part of your student loans forgiven through the Public Service Loan Forgiveness program if you're working for a government agency or an eligible nonprofit organization—or you may have it forgiven entirely after a period of time if you start a career in public service.
+You may be able to get part of your student loans forgiven through the Public Service Loan Forgiveness program if you're working for a government agency or eligible nonprofit organization—or you may have it forgiven entirely after a period of time if you start a career in public service.

 You may also qualify for partial loan forgiveness if you're volunteering through the Peace Corps or AmeriCorps government programs.
-There are loan forgiveness and loan cancellation programs for teachers at the federal level and in certain states as well.
+There are loan-forgiveness and loan-cancellation programs for teachers at the federal level and in certain states as well.

 The bottom line